Frances Aparicio

 Frances Aparicio is the author of Listening to Salsa: Gender, Latin Popular Music, and Puerto Rican Cultures (ISBN 978-0-8195-6308-8).
 She is also the co-author of Musical Migrations: Transnationalism and Cultural Hybridity in Latin/o America, Volume I and Tropicalizations: Transcultural Representations of Latinidad (Re-Encounters with Colonialism).
 She is the editor of several books including Latino Voices.
 She has been a professor at Northwestern University and University of Illinois at Chicago, where she directed the Latina/Latino Studies Program.

-She was born Frances Rivera in Puerto Rico on December 11, 1955.
+She was born Frances Rivera in Santurce, Puerto Rico on December 11, 1955.
 She moved to the United States to earn her bachelor's at Indiana University Bloomington.
-She earned a Ph.D at Harvard University.
+She earned a Ph.D. at Harvard University.
 She is an editorial advisory board member of Chasqui, a Latin American and Latinx literature, philosophy, and arts journal.